top of page

 The Met Office MAVIS (Aeronautical Visualisation Service) is now the primary regulated source for UK pilot weather.
 As the legacy portal retires in March 2026, ensure you are ready to use the new interactive charts and frontline weather data for your pre-flight planning.

 As we approach the end of March 2026, the Met Office is officially pulling the plug on its legacy aviation weather products.
 The new MAVIS (Met Office Aeronautical Visualisation Service) is now the primary regulated source for UK GA pilots.
-If you haven't yet migrated your account or familiarized yourself with the interface, the time to do so is now.
+If you haven't yet migrated your account or familiarised yourself with the interface, the time to do so is now.

 MAVIS represents a significant leap forward in how weather data is presented.
 Instead of static PDF charts, the platform offers an integrated, interactive map that overlays TAFs, METARs, and SIGMETS onto a single interface.
 One of the most useful features for PPL holders is the "Timeline" slider, which allows you to visualise the movement of fronts and precipitation over your planned route in real-time.